Spectral minimal partitions of unbounded metric graphs: Proof of the main theorems

 Finally, we may assume without loss of generality (after passing to a further subsequence if necessary) that $\infspec (\Graph_{i,n})$ forms a Cauchy sequence in $n\geq 1$, since its values are bounded in the interval $[\doptenergy{k}(\Graph), \lambda]$.
-In particular, $\infspec (\Graph_{i,n} \cap B_n (0))$, (after passing to a further subsequence still denoted by $\Graph_{i,n}$, if necessary) is also Cauchy and has the same limit.
+In particular, up to a further subsequence, $\infspec (\Graph_{i,n} \cap B_n (0))$ is also Cauchy and has the same limit.
 Using monotonicity in $r$, which implies (possibly up to a further subsequence) that

 we thus finally obtain, for this subsequence,